jayzyaj/react-native-redux-navigation-v2-boilerplate/README.md

-**NOTE:** If you want to use [react-navigation-v3](https://reactnavigation.org/docs/en/getting-started.html) instead you should use this one: [react-native-redux-navigation-v3-boilerplate](https://github.com/jayzyaj/react-native-redux-navigation-v3-boilerplate)
+**NOTE:** If you want to use [react-navigation-v3](https://reactnavigation.org/docs/en/getting-started.html) instead.
+Then you should use this one: [react-native-redux-navigation-v3-boilerplate](https://github.com/jayzyaj/react-native-redux-navigation-v3-boilerplate)

 A **React Native** starter kit or boilerplate for starting a project with the help of **redux** for state management, **react-native elements** and **nativebase** for building the UI components and **react-navigation-v2** for the routing or navigation.